 - Transfer the raspberry sauce to a piping bag (or ziplock bag), cut off the tip, and drizzle it randomly over the top of the cheesecake layer.
 Use a butter knife to swirl the raspberry sauce into the cheesecake until the desired pattern is created.

-- Dot some fresh raspberries evenly over the top, then bake at 350F for about 45 minutes.
+- Scatter fresh raspberries evenly over the top, then bake for 37-40 minutes.
 The center will be jiggly, but should not be sloshy.

 - Cool the cheesecake on a wire rack for one hour, then transfer to the fridge to chill (uncovered) for 4 hours or overnight.